 - Demonstrate knowledge of the process for communicating updates to key parties on the progress of a worker's recovery and return to work.

 - Demonstrate understanding of when and how to respond to conflict and non-compliance with rehabilitation processes in accordance with the legislation.

 4.6 Structure of course material

 The training course must be facilitated by a trainer and can be delivered face-to-face or online.
-Due to the highly interactive nature of the course, self-directed (i.e. course by correspondence) learning is not encouraged.
+Due to the requirement that the course be facilitated by a trainer, self-directed (i.e. course by correspondence) learning is not encouraged.

 Practical application of knowledge and skill